omarboukhris/Track2Train/README.md

 # Track2Train
-Can finetune trackers by hand and generate training data
+used to finetune video trackers by hand and generate training data